Milton Mouse: Milton's redesign

+Milton and Rita, redesigned by John Foster.

 Once Terry left the studio, Van Beuren renamed the enterprise Van Beuren Productions.
 The boss allowed Foster to change the character designs of Milton and Rita, to make them look more like the increasingly popular Mickey and Minnie Mouse.

-According to Hal Erickson, author of a book on the Van Beuren studio: "Beginning with A Close Call in December 1929, Milton and his sweetie took on a rounder, cuter look, especially in the vicinity of the nose and ears.
+According to Hal Erickson, author of a book on the Van Beuren studio: "Beginning with A Close Call in December of 1929, Milton and his sweetie took on a rounder, cuter look, especially in the vicinity of the nose and ears.
 Milton also acquired a pair of white shorts while his lady friend wore a frilly white dress.
 When the two mice make their first appearance in A Close Call skipping through a field of musical flowers, one is startled by their strong resemblance to Mickey and Minnie Mouse."

 As Van Beuren continued to release Milton cartoons in 1930, the design grew even more Mickey-like.
-Further cartoons included Singing Saps (February 1930), Western Whoopee (April 1930), Hot Tamale (August 1930), Circus Capers (September 1930), and Stone Age Stunts (December 1930).
+Further cartoons included Singing Saps, Western Whoopee, Hot Tamale, Circus Capers, and Stone Age Stunts.

-The November 1930 cartoon The Office Boy is seen as a particularly vulgar use of the Mickey and Minnie clones.
+The cartoon The Office Boy is seen as a particularly vulgar use of the Mickey and Minnie clones.
 In this short, Milton works as the janitor and receptionist at E.X.Y.
 Railroad, a job that entails him sitting on a stool outside the president's door, greeting approaching guests.
 Rita, the president's gum-chewing secretary, carries on a flirtation with Milton, and they type love notes to each other on Rita's typewriter.
 The boss also flirts with Rita, and Milton sees through the keyhole that the pair are dancing in the office.
 The boss tries to kiss Rita, and we see in silhouette Rita's attempts to fight him off.
 When the president's battle-axe wife approaches, Milton is happy to usher her into the office to catch her husband in a compromising position.
 Milton and Rita sneak away as the married couple battles in the office.
 In Mickey's Movies, Gijs Grob writes: "In this cartoon, the designs and animation of Milton and Rita are terrible, but too close for comfort, and some of Mickey's mannerisms have clearly been copied."
 This cartoon would lead to trouble for the Van Beuren studio.